Yonle/nwjs-hooks/README.md

 foo.png
 ```

 There is no unambiguous case-insensitive match for such a path.
+The resolver will use the first matching entry it encounters.

 Applications may also use APIs or resource mechanisms that are not covered by the hooks.

+The filesystem hook only operates on the APIs it explicitly wraps.
+File descriptor-based operations, for example, do not perform path resolution because they operate on already-open file descriptors rather than filesystem paths.

-For this reason, `nwjs-hooks` should be considered a compatibility layer rather than a complete emulation of Windows filesystem or runtime behavior.
+For these reasons, `nwjs-hooks` should be considered a compatibility layer rather than a complete emulation of Windows filesystem or runtime behavior.

 ## Compatibility